malithmcr/js-roadmap/README.md

 This is a roadmap for becoming a full stack [JavaScript](./frontend/javascript/javascript.md) developer with [React](./frontend/single_page_applications/single_page_applications.md) focus, below you will find some of the most relevant topics for building professional grade web applications at the time of writing this document.

+I will use this repo to track my progress.

 ### [FAQ](./faq/faq.md)

 ## Topics